-The press release is one of the most important pieces of marketing ammunition you have.
-Not only does it provide you with a format to present your news to the world, it can also be used (without circulating) simply on your website.
+The press release is one of the most important pieces of marketing ammunition you have (second, occasionally, to the case study).
+Not only does it provide you with a format to present your news to the world, it can also be used (without circulating) to announce product updates or other less newsworthy items on your website.

 When you write a press release, you MUST answer the following questions.
 Who, what why, where and when in the first paragraph.
 The how can be addressed in subsequent paragraphs.

 Who – Who is involved (you, your customer, your partner)

 What – What is the pieces of news that this is about

 Why – Why is this important (to the rest of the world – not your company)

 Where – Where did/is this happening?

 If it’s a customer story, then include a customer quote in the second or third paragraph describing the benefits they have received.
 You should also include a quote from your own company about the new customer (or whatever you are announcing).
 Your own quote is less important so comes at the end.

 When using quotes, write a sentence first, then include, name job title, company and include a second sentence.
 Alternatively you can start the quote with Aisling Foley, B2B Marketing Consultant said: “xxx” But I prefer the first version.
 Don’t forget the inverted commas.